uptech/engineering/content/_index.md

 [[extra.list]]
 title = "Tools"
-content = "All the <b>custom</b> tools we have built, honed and specialized to usage of over the many years of projects."
+content = "All the <b>custom</b> tools we have built, honed and specialized to usage over the many years of projects."

 [[extra.list]]
 title = "Concepts"
-content = "Unlock the key secrets to quality & efficiency bu looking past the construction work and identifying key concepts and patterns."
+content = "Unlock the key secrets to quality & efficiency by looking past the construction work and identifying key concepts and patterns."

 [[extra.list]]
 title = "Organization"